GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 Normative text describes one or both of the following kinds of elements:

 Vital elements of the specification
-Elements that contain the conformance language key words as defined by IETF RFC 2119 "Key words for use in RFCs to Indicate Requirement Levels"
+Elements that contain the conformance language keywords as defined by IETF RFC 2119 "Key words for use in RFCs to Indicate Requirement Levels"
 Informative text is potentially helpful to the user, but dispensable.
 Informative text can be changed, added, or deleted editorially without negatively affecting the implementation of the specification.
 Informative text does not contain conformance keywords.

 All text in this document is, by default, normative.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF RFC 2119 "Key words for use in RFCs to Indicate Requirement Levels".
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF RFC 2119 "Key words for use in RFCs to Indicate Requirement Levels".

 According to: https://datatracker.ietf.org/doc/rfc2119/